automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Thecodontosaurus.md

 # Thecodontosaurus
-## Description: The first prosauropod ever to be discovered.
+## The first prosauropod ever to be discovered.